 Name of Farmers Market:

-Legal owner name:
+Permission to Legal owner name: o promote and share information: Yes or No

-Dhysical Address of Farmors Maultate
+Legal owner name.

-Physical Address of Farmers Market: (Location of the market (if not a mobile unit) C R your business location (if a mobile unit)
+Physical Address of Farmers Market:

-(Location of the market (if not a moone unit) your business location (if a mobile unit)
+(Location of the market (if not a mobile unit) OR your business location (if a mobile unit)

+Country of Form our Moulests

-County of Farmers Market:
+County of Farmers Market: Email address: Website/social media:

-Email address:
+Eman address. w ebsite/social media:

 Telephone #: Fax#:

+Telephone m.
+T WATT

 Mailing address: Same as above

 (If different than above address)

-,

-Type of Farmers Market: A man weighting a fair an factional
+Type of Farmers Market:

-Traditional On farm
+Traditional On farm Such brase

 Consignment Online Mobile Other

-If you are a consignment farmers market, pleas a attach your Food Establishment Permit
+If you are a consignment farmers market, pleas e attach your Food Establishment Permit

-Facility type: e attach your Food Establishment Fermit
+Facility type: Are you one of the following:

-Permanent structure or building
+Permanent structure or building ☐ Veteran ☐ Police

-Parking lot or open-air market
+Parking lot or open-air market Mobilized unit ☐ First Responder Other:

-Mobilized unit
+Moonized diff. ☐ Fireman

 Dates of open & close:

--